alyy10/alyy10/README.md

 ## 🚀 About Me

 - 💼 Currently serving as an *AI Team Lead & Research Assistant* at *The Bridge of Hopes* - an ed-tech AI enabled platform for children with special needs
-- 🎓 I'm a Final year CS student at FAST NUCES specializing in Data & AI Engineering
+- 🎓 Final year CS student at FAST NUCES specializing in Data & AI Engineering
 - 📫 How to reach me: **alybilal16@gmail.com**

 ---